-Costs are also likely to reduce – if basic processes of payments and collections are centralised, the cost of those processes decreases; it is a simple economy of scale.
+Costs are also likely to reduce – if basic processes of payments and collections are centralised, the cost of those processes decreases: it is a simple economy of scale.
 Centralisation can, however, lead to a lack of local banking expertise and a loss of responsibility may lead to either (or both) a lack of interest and resistance at the local level.

 The advent of cloud computing is also opening up new possibilities for treasury centre locations.
 Access to data sources and solutions in the cloud means that it increasingly doesn’t matter where the treasury centre is situated.
 This development means that labour costs have emerged as one of the primary factors in determining location.
-In this regard, the Czech Republic, Slovakia and Hungary have emerged as locations for European treasury centres.

 Of course, labour costs shouldn’t be treated as the sole arbiter of location.
 Technology and communications infrastructure, time zone considerations, political stability and the local regulatory environment, should all be considered as part of the selection process.